ReactiveCocoa/ReactiveSwift/README.md

 github "ReactiveCocoa/ReactiveSwift" ~> 5.0
 ```

-If you use Carthage to build your dependencies, make sure you have added `ReactiveSwift.framework`, and `Result.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.
+If you use Carthage to build your dependencies, make sure you have added `ReactiveSwift.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

 #### CocoaPods